transducer/zenroom-cljs-demo/blogpost.md

                            :http-port 8280}}}}
 ```

 We specify the source paths, an nREPL port for connecting to the running application from an editor, build configuration including hot code reloading using devtools, and a dependency on Reagent.
-There's also a `build/setup-zenroom-wasm-hook` build hook to automate some necessary step to work with Zenroom, let's look into that.
+We see a reference to `view/init`.
+And there's also a `build/setup-zenroom-wasm-hook` build hook to automate some necessary step to work with Zenroom.
+Let's look into the latter first.

 ### ✍ Build hook for making the Zenroom npm package browser ready

 In ClojureScript with Reagent we come across the same hurdles with `npm` and `wasm` as described in [Part three Zenroom in React](https://www.dyne.org/using-zenroom-with-javascript-react-part3/):

-1. We need to make `zenroom.wasm` from the npm package available on the server (by copying it into `resources/public`).
+1. We need to make `zenroom.wasm` from the npm package available on the server (in our case by copying it into `resources/public`).
 1. We need to remove the line from `zenroom.js` that tries to locate `zenroom.wasm` locally.

 To easen this process a [shadow-cljs build hook](https://shadow-cljs.github.io/docs/UsersGuide.html#build-hooks) can be created that executes exactly these steps.
 Create a build file in `src/build.clj` that performs these steps: